 Segments of -485D connected NIMs can be extended through the use of active hubs.
-Select a model compatible with DC-coupled EIA-485 signaling.
+Select a MOD HUB expansion module with a -485D compatible port.
 Connect one end of the segment to this port following the same termination rules as used for a NIM.
 This hub port counts as one NIM when cable loading is being calculated.
 The NIM electrically closest to the hub port should not have any termination or bias applied.
 Follow the same rules for other segments attached to different hub ports.
 Each hub effectively extends the segment another 900 feet.
 Maintain the same cabling polarity as the NIMs by using cable connections that do not invert the signals.

--485 DC-Coupled EIA-485 (Backplane Mode)
+-485 DC Coupled EIA-485 (Backplane Mode)

-If the software driver you intend to use sets the COM20020 into backplane mode, you will need the PCX20-485 version.
-This version does not use the daughterboard approach.
-Instead, you will find three sets of jumpers labeled E3, E4 and E5 which replace the three jumper functionality of E1 found in the -485D model.
+If the software driver you intend to use sets the COM20020 into backplane mode, you will need the PC10420-485 version.
+This version does not utilize the daughter-board approach.
+Instead you will find three sets of jumpers labeled E3, E4 and E5 which replace the three jumper functionality of E1 found in the -485D model.
 Operation is similar to that of the -485D version but the bias is distributed among all the nodes.
 If bias is required, place jumpers in locations E3 and E4 according to Table 6.
+The jumper configuration of E3 must match that of E4.
 If termination is required, place a jumper at E5 on pins 1 and 2.
 If termination is not required, simply move the E5 jumper to pins 2 and 3.
 Cabling and expansion rules are the same for the -485 and -485D options.

-Jumper E3/E3 # of Nodes
+Jumper E3/E4 # of Nodes

 1-2, 3-4, 5-6 2-5

 3-4, 5-6 6-15

 5-6 16-30